aduchini/Final_project/README.md

 Through the examination of tweet data, the following questions will be answered:

 1. **What are the most common words mentioned on twitter about the Ukrainian war**?
-(in results, show ordered list or tag clouds with most frequent words for the whole dataset and/or can split by sentiment polarity)
 2. **What is the sentiment breakdown for Ukraine war tweets**?
-(in results, show pie chart with negative, positive and neutral percentages)
 3. **How sentiment polarity changes over time**?
-(in results, show line graph with sentiments change over time)

-Further questions can be answered if time allows:

-4. Do sentiment distributions change according to country (i.e., location of the twitter account)?
+4. **Do sentiment distributions change according to country**?
+5. **Is polarity related to the number of casualties in the war**?
-5. How accurate is the model created in predicting polarity (new sentiment output) based on tweet text?
+6. **How accurate are Machine Learning models in predicting polarity based on tweet text**?

 ### Description of the communication protocols
 The group has created a GitHub repository with 4 different branches for each member to work on their own branch.
 The 4 branches that have been created are as follows:

-1. AD_segment-1 : Branch for Ana Duchini
+1. week_2_deliverables_AD : Branch for Ana Duchini
-2. AS_segment-1 : Branch for Aakriti Sharma
+2. week_2_deliverables_AS : Branch for Aakriti Sharma
-3. FM_segment-1 : Branch for Flora Matos
+3. week_2_deliverables_FM : Branch for Flora Matos
-4. RK_segment-1 : Branch for Ruchika Kulkarni
+4. week_2_deliverables_rk : Branch for Ruchika Kulkarni

-Specific roles have not yet been assigned to members as the group is deciding together the main project components.
-To do this, group members have been communicating through slack and meeting daily via zoom.
+Each group member has worked in a specific project task and the whole group has been communicating through slack and meeting every two days via zoom.

 ## Technologies Used
 ### A.  Data Cleaning and Analysis
 Pandas in Python will be used to clean the data and perform an exploratory analysis.
 Further analysis will be completed using Python.
 A number of different libraries that were used for our project are described below:

 #### 1. Sentiment Analysis using Vader
 The VADER (Valence Aware Dictionary for sEntiment Reasoning) sentiment analysis model, relies on a dictionary that maps words and other lexical features common to microblogs.
 F1 scores have been calculated to approach 0.95 ([see research paper](https://www.researchgate.net/publication/275828927_VADER_A_Parsimonious_Rule-based_Model_for_Sentiment_Analysis_of_Social_Media_Text)).
-It provides pos, neu, and neg scores, which are ratios for proportions of text that fall in each category (so they add up to 1), as well as a compound score normalized between -1 and 1.
+It provides positive, neutral, and negative scores, which are ratios for proportions of text that fall in each category (so they add up to 1), as well as a compound score normalized between -1 and 1.
 The Heuristics of VADER are:
 1. Punctuation
 2. Capitalization